-Notice of Privacy Practices & Corporate Compliance Overview
+Notice of Privacy Practices, Corporate Compliance Overview and Title VI

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.